Recurring thrush: Causes, treatment, and prevention

 - Vaginal swabs to confirm the presence of Candida

-- Excluding conditions like bacterial vaginosis (BV), sexually transmitted infections (STIs), eczema, or dermatitis
+- Excluding conditions such as bacterial vaginosis (BV), sexually transmitted infections (STIs), eczema, or dermatitis

-- Blood tests (for glucose, iron, etc.) if there are suspected underlying causes
+- Blood tests (for glucose, iron levels, etc.) if underlying causes are suspected

 Treatment options